 Tealium does not send Braze deltas of user attributes.
 For example, if you have an EventStream action that tracks a user’s first name, email, and cell phone number, Tealium will send all three attributes to Braze anytime the action is triggered.
 Tealium won’t be looking for what changed or was updated and send only that information.

-Sending irrelevant data
+Sending irrelevant data or needlessly overwriting data

 Set up a separate event specification or feed to track each action.